system76/docs/_articles/battery.md

 `sudo gedit /etc/default/tlp`

-All of the info about the the program can be found with these 2 command:
+All of the info about the the program can be found with these 2 commands:

 `man tlp`
 `man tlp-stat`

 #### Powertop

 To install powertop, please open a terminal and run this command:

 `sudo apt install powertop`